27 May 4 Awesome Books on Sobriety

 Author: Scott Stevens

-Synopsis: Relapse is a very scary reality for most alcoholics, whether in the early stages of recovery, or in the midst of complacent sobriety.
-Scott Stevens starts an open conversation of the dangers of relapse, the signs of a rapid approach, and provides tools for preventing such overwhelming behavior.
+Synopsis: Relapse is a very scary reality for most alcoholics, whether in the early stages of recovery or in the midst of complacent sobriety.
+Scott Stevens starts an open conversation about the dangers of relapse, the signs of a rapid approach, and provides tools for preventing such overwhelming behavior.

 Author: Allen Berger